fulldecent/cameralife/README.md

 --------
 1. Great storytelling

-   Browse photos by folders or tags.
+   Browse photos by folders and tags.

 2. Undo anything